Numismatics & Rare Coins

 Coin collecting, also known as numismatics, has captivated collectors, historians, and investors for centuries.
 In 2025, numismatics is experiencing renewed interest, driven by rising precious metal prices, an expanding online marketplace, and a growing appreciation for historical artifacts.
 While some collectors focus on modern bullion coins like American Silver Eagles or Canadian Maple Leafs, others specialize in rare historical coins, error coins, and high-grade numismatic treasures.

-This guide provides an in-depth look at how to start collecting coins, identify valuable pieces, avoid common mistakes, and turn numismatics into a rewarding long-term pursuit.
+This numismatics guide provides an in-depth look at how to start collecting coins, identify valuable pieces, avoid common mistakes, and turn numismatics into a rewarding long-term pursuit.

 1. What is Numismatics?